Microsoft/azure-docs.cs-cz/articles/storage/files/storage-dotnet-how-to-use-files.md

 {
     string policyName = "sampleSharePolicy" + DateTime.UtcNow.Ticks;

-    // Create a new shared access policy and define its constraints.
+    // Create a new stored access policy and define its constraints.
     SharedAccessFilePolicy sharedPolicy = new SharedAccessFilePolicy()
         {
             SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24),